gtamilse/ansible-lab/lg-2.md

 - Task-2 to save the contents of the variable into a file.
 We will be using "copy" module for this.

 ### Lab excercise
-- Review the contents in the below box.
+- Review the contents in the playbook below.
 - Task-1 collects and saves running-config in a variable named as RUNCFG
 - Task-2 saves the contents of RUNCFG in a file in the home directory.
 - Task-2 contains a wellknown variable (aka default variable) called, inventory_hostname.
-It means, the current inventory device.
+It means, "current inventory device", the router on which the tasks are run.
 - Create the playbook with file name, p21-confback.yml, with the contents below.

 ```